FRCTeam3543/Robot-2018-2019/README.md

 ### Filenames and Classes

 Java programs are organized into _classes_, each one in its own `.java` file with the same name as the class.
-For example, the `DriveLine` class is in a file called `DriveLine.java` (a "class file").
+For example, the `DriveLine` class is in a "class file" called `DriveLine.java`.
 A class is like a self-contained mini-program within the overall program that a) does a single job of some sort;
 b) has all the variables and functions it needs to do its job; and c) can be used by other classes.
 A class defines functions called _methods_, and variables called _properties_.
 In Java, you cannot define a function or variable outside a class.